The benefits of a capable and properly deployed File Integrity Monitoring (FIM) solution are plentiful:

 Organizations on the more mature side of FIM will say, “We have 135 locations associated with SOX data that could be audit points.
 We need to know what changes happened, including a baseline, to ensure there was not malfeasance in the creation of our financial reports in those (very specific) places.”

 Organizations purchase FIM solutions for a few different reasons.
 Some are looking for an inexpensive “checkbox” solution to show due diligence against legal action, while others are concerned about the impact of change on operational uptime.

-By recognizing the value of FIM, focusing your efforts where you HAVE to then WANT to, and narrowing your horizon to the critical few, you too can reap the advantages of FIM in your organization.
+By recognizing the value of FIM, focusing your efforts where you MUST and WANT to, as well as narrowing your horizon to the critical few, you too can reap the advantages of FIM in your organization.